BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

 To import this file use the ``importer``-function::

-    configuration=importer('filename',path='path/to/your/configuration.ini')
+    configuration=importer('filename')

 ..
 Note::
-    It is not necessary to add the argument ``path=``, but since you very likely work in another directory than the installation directory of the project you will have to add the path where your **configuration.ini** is located.
+    In case you work in another directory than the installation directory of the project or get the error 'File not found', add the additional argument path: **importer('filename',path='path/to/your/configuration.ini')**.
+The path can be a relative or full path to where your **configuration.ini** is located.

 ``configuration`` is an dictionary which contains all required input parameters.
 To seperate them for a clearer structure you can use::